TheEngageGroup/DMAWDOCS/README.md

       e.
 Add the price for non-members here **to be consistant use $## format*.

       f.
-Add the address of the event's location here **you can put the name of the location before the address, however DO NOT add any content after the address (this will cause the map to be thrown off).*
+Add the address of the event's location here **it's okay to put the name of the location before the address, however DO NOT add any content after the address (this will cause the map to be thrown off).*

       g.
 Add the name and position of the event's speaker here.

       h.
-Add the speaker's image url here.
+Add the speaker's image url here (image should be 200x200).
 If there is no image available for the speaker, use the speaker image placeholder by copying and pasting "/wp-content/uploads/2013/09/Speaker.png" into the field.

       i.
 Add the speaker's website url, if available.